Friday October 05, 2018

 “The Prophet (PBUH) never criticized any food (he was invited to) but he used to eat it if he liked the food, and leave it if he disliked it.”
 (Sahih Bukhari, 5909)

-Our Holy Prophet (PBUH) was an early sleeper and an early riser.
-Upon waking up, he used to tidy his own bed and perform “wuzu” every morning and before going to sleep.
-He once explained that if someone performs wuzu before going to sleep and if he should pass away in his sleep, he will die as a ‘faithful’ Muslim.
+Our Holy Prophet Muhammad (SAW) was an early sleeper and an early riser.
+Upon waking up, he used to tidy his own bed and perform “wuzu” every morning, as well as before going to sleep.
+He once explained that if someone performs wudhu before going to sleep and if he should pass away in his sleep, he will die as a ‘faithful’ Muslim.
 He is reported to have also said:

 “When you go to bed, you should perform the ablution for the prayer, and then lay down on your right side” [Bukhari]

-Every Muslims should identify the integral position that our Prophet Muhammad (PBUH) inhabits in our daily lives as the perfect example we must look up to.
-The greatest trial for any Muslim is to do justice to his/her role as an ambassador of the Prophet (PBUH) and all that he stood for.
-Through our actions and speech and living a life of integrity and humbleness, we should help the world understand who Prophet Muhammad (PBUH) was and what he set out to achieve.
+Every Muslims should identify the integral position that our Prophet Muhammad (SAW) inhabits in our daily lives as the perfect example we must look up to.
+The greatest trial for any Muslim is to do justice to his/her role as an ambassador of the Prophet Mohammad (PBUH) and all that he stood for.
+Through our actions and speech, and living a life of integrity and humbleness; we should help the world understand who Prophet Muhammad (SAW) was and what he set out to achieve.